 The modern banking system is not perfect and commercial banks have not changed a lot to their servicing structure since the 1970s (Haycock & Richmond, 2015).
 Running a bank still requires large numbers of the workforce, reliance on quite outdated systems, bloated structures with high probabilities of human error, and manual work.
 There are several aspects, which could be improved by the application of blockchain technology in banking operations:

 1) Security Enhancement

 In the UK the overall value of the financial fraud losses (e.g. payment cards, remote banking, cheques) equaled £844.8 million in 2018.
-The situation is even worse in the US – $170 billion average yearly losses in the financial sector.
-According to KPMG’s Global Banking Fraud Survey 2019 the total volume, number and value of the fraudulent activities are drastically increasing every year.
+The situation is even worse in the US — $170 billion average yearly losses in the financial sector.
+According to KPMG’s Global Banking Fraud Survey 2019 the total volume, number, and value of the fraudulent activities are drastically increasing every year.

 The nature of banking operations dictates the need for centralized systems, which proved to be vulnerable and subject to cyber and hack attacks.
-Now, the blockchain is immutable as it operates on the principles of decentralization and transparency, and all the network participants get the identical copy of the distributed ledger of transactions.
-Thus, if applied in banking, blockchain can increase the validity and security of the financial transactions, eliminate the need for a third-party authentication, and solve the issue of a single point of failure and hacks.
+Now, the blockchain is immutable as it operates on the principles of decentralization and transparency, and all the network participants get an identical copy of the distributed ledger of transactions.
+Thus, if applied in banking, blockchain can increase the validity and security of financial transactions, eliminate the need for third-party authentication, and solve the issue of a single point of failure and hacks.